GuenterQuast/picoCosmo_dev/README.md

   `./runCosmo.py DAQ_Cosmo.json`

-In addition to a real-time display of waveforms and rates, raw waveforms or pictures in `.png`-format of identified double pulses can be stored, for off-line analysis or for an instructive analysis "by Hand" based on the waveform pictures.
+Real-time displays of waveforms and rates are provide.
+In addition, raw waveforms or pictures in `.png`-format of identified double pulses can optionally  be stored for off-line analysis or for an instructive analysis "by Hand" based on the waveform pictures.

+## Graphical Interface

+A graphical interface, `CosmoGui.py` allows to inspect and modify the configuration and start a new run.
+Configuration and output files are stored in a newly created directory `<Run Tag>_<date>/`, where a specific `<Run Tag>` can be specified by the user.

 ##Installation